prestons18/preston-os/README.md

 ## Features

 ### PMOD
-PMOD is a light, declarative framework which uses Fuse to let you define apps and UI components easily.
+PMOD provides primitives which uses Fuse to let you define apps and widgets easily.

 Here's an example:
 ```tsx